 Employees are encouraged to the extent possible to:

 - Avoid unnecessary travel for business or pleasure.
-Cancel or postpone any such travel, as well as nonessential meetings, gatherings, workshops, and training sessions.
 See RU Travel Policy for more details.

-- Avoid recreational or other leisure classes, meetings, or activities where you might come into contact with large groups of people whose vaccination status is unknown.
+- Unvaccinated people should avoid recreational or other leisure classes, meetings, or activities where you might come into contact with large groups of people whose vaccination status is unknown.

 - Avoid handshaking as a means of greeting.
 Possible alternatives may include using a slight bow, elbow bump, or toe kick when greeting others.